 Goodbye, Things: The New Japanese MinimalismW.
 W. Norton & Company #ad - The effects were remarkable: Sasaki gained true freedom, new focus, and a real sense of gratitude for everything around him.
 In goodbye, things sasaki modestly shares his personal minimalist experience, offering specific tips on the minimizing process and revealing how the new minimalist movement can not only transform your space but truly enrich your life.

-Goodbye, Things: The New Japanese Minimalism #ad - The benefits of a minimalist life can be realized by anyone, and Sasaki’s humble vision of true happiness will open your eyes to minimalism’s potential.
+The benefits of a minimalist life can be realized by anyone, and Sasaki’s humble vision of true happiness will open your eyes to minimalism’s potential.
 The best-selling phenomenon from Japan that shows us a minimalist life is a happy life.
 Fumio sasaki is not an enlightened minimalism expert or organizing guru like Marie Kondo—he’s just a regular guy who was stressed out and constantly comparing himself to others, until one day he decided to change his life by saying goodbye to everything he didn’t absolutely need.

 The Sentimental Person's Guide to DeclutteringParker-Elgin Press, an imprint of Cardamom Publishers #ad - Conquer your clutter without losing your nostalgic memorieshow can you have the organized home of your dreams when you’re emotionally attached to almost all of your stuff?In The Sentimental Person’s Guide to Decluttering, Claire Middleton offers a plan that you can work through, to turn your home into the welcoming, roomy haven you’ve always dreamed of, step by step, filled with charm, personality… and none of the mess you live with now.